 Heading east on North Road and exiting the tunnel, you will be in Gabriola’s pastoral and eclectic “south end”, which is home to Drumbeg Provincial Park, Gabriola Island Community Hall, Brickyard Beach, and the spectacular mariner destination of Silva Bay.
 Page’s Resort Group, The Silva Bay Marina & Shipyard, Gulf Island Seaplanes, and the island’s popular fishing charters are all located in Silva Bay.

-For more information on where to stay and what to do on Gabriola Island, refer to the Gabriola Visitor Guide.
+For more information on where to stay and what to do on Gabriola Island, see Tourism Gabriola Island.

 How to Get Here